ajitagupta/motivationforeverybody/README.md

 makes the process, um, maybe not fun, but definitely rewarding—and that’s all you need to keep going.

+In short, the process looks like this:
+Success → Motivation → More Success → More Motivation → More
+Success = Becoming

 Incredibly successful people set a goal and then focus all their attention on the process necessary to achieve that goal.
 They set a goal and then, surprisingly, they forget the goal.